arcetri/sts/README.md

 - Improved the Makefile to use best practices and to be more portable
 - Improved the __program output__ and the contents of the file with the final results
 - Added some comments and fixes to the NIST's paper (available in the docs/SP800-22rev1a-improved.pdf)
+- Improved readability of the source code
+- Added the ability to read test data from standard input
 - Fixed the warnings reported by compilers and lint
 - Fixed memory leaks